BristolRSE/block_play_ml/README.md

 ### Windows 10
 To run the block play application  on Windows 10, a suitable environment containing a number of software packages must be created.
 The packages can be installed directly using Python's [pip](https://pip.pypa.io/en/stable/) package manager using the provided [requirements.txt](./requirements.txt) file.
 However, it is recommened to use [conda](https://docs.conda.io/en/latest/) with the provided [environment.yml](./environment.yml) file (which includes the packages in [requirements.txt](./requirements.txt) to ensure that the correct version of Python is used.

+The following instructions use the conda package manager and PowerShell to install the required packages.

+#### Install Build Tools for Visual Studio

+#### Install Miniconda3

+#### Install packages using conda

+#### Run application